 When you hear a young player, do certain qualities tell you he has something special?

 The first thing you hear is the sincerity of the player.
 You can't expect a young person to have all their ideas fully formed.
 They may take longer to say what they want and be very excited.
 Players can be musical in how they listen, the length of what they play compared to what others played, their understanding of dynamics, and more.
 I look for a player's awareness.
 I want to see someone who is trying to make music, not just getting in front of an audience and yelling everything they want to say.
 They should want to have a conversation and create something.
-You notice immediately has something to say.
+You notice immediately [when someone] has something to say.